 II.
 Lace Up Closure

-Lace up closure gloves is a bit different from the other types.
+Lace up closure gloves are a bit different from the other types.
 They are usually the same when it comes to functionality and service.
-But they are different on the closure system.
+But they are different in the closure system.
 Lace up gloves have laces that make sure your wrist is protected, and you have the gloves fixed on your hand.
 These gloves give you the most support and stability.

 These are chiefly used in competition because of their protection and stability.
 It is also used in training and Muay Thai because the gloves are not easy to take off, so accidental removal is quite impossible.
 But they prove to be a hassle for everyday training.

-Size and weight is a crucial consideration when it comes to buying the most suitable boxing gloves.
+Size and weight is a crucial considerations when it comes to buying the most suitable boxing gloves.
 But it is not so easy selecting the gloves for yourself.
-The size and weight depend on your size and body weight.

 For beginners reading this, here is something you will need to know about boxing gloves and remember for the rest of your lives.

-- If you weigh less than 45 kgs or 100 pounds, the gloves you should be buying is 6 oz boxing gloves.
+- If you weigh less than 45 Kg or 100 pounds, the gloves you should be buying is 6 oz boxing gloves.
 These gloves are for young athletes or juniors.

-- If you weigh 45- 50 kgs or 100- 110 pounds, the gloves you should be buying is 8 oz boxing gloves.
+- If you weigh 45- 50 Kg or 100- 110 pounds, the gloves you should be buying is 8 oz boxing gloves.
 These gloves are for fighting and competition only.

-- If you weigh 45-67 kgs or 100-150 pounds, the gloves you should be buying is 10 oz boxing gloves.
+- If you weigh 45-67 Kg or 100-150 pounds, the gloves you should be buying is 10 oz boxing gloves.
 These gloves are for pads, bag work, and competitions.

 - Or you can buy 12 oz boxing gloves that are for pads and light sparring/boxing.

-- If you weigh 68-79 kgs or 151-175 pounds, the gloves you should be buying is 14 oz boxing gloves.
-These gloves are all round gloves that can be used for sparring/boxing.
+- If you weigh 68-79 Kg or 151-175 pounds, the gloves you should be buying is 14 oz boxing gloves.
+These gloves are all round gloves that can be used for sparring.

-- If you weigh more than 80 kgs or over 175 pounds, the gloves you should be buying is 16 oz boxing gloves.
+- If you weigh more than 80 Kg or over 175 pounds, the gloves you should be buying is 16 oz boxing gloves.
 These are heavy gloves for sparring.